sairaawan/movie-api/README.md

 git clone https://github.com/sairaawan/movie-api.git

 2.Install required programs
-In order to follow the user needs to have MySQL and Postman.
+In order to follow, the user needs to have MySQL and Postman.
 Below are the short terminal lines for easy installation:
 - sudo apt update
 - sudo snap install postman
 - sudo apt install MySQL